inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 ## START A DBT PROJECT WITH POSTGRES

+## BUILD A DBT MODEL
-You will be able to write in jinja - a pythonic language inside the jinja you can use a macro.
+You will be able to write in jinja, a pythonic language, in the SQL files.
+You can identify a jinja block by the 2 curly brackets. inside the jinja you can use a macro.

+CONFIG MACRO
+- this will be defined in a jinja
-the config macro adds ddl to the
+- this macro along with the defined parameters will add the ddl or dml to the model

-Materialization Strategies
+MATERIALIZATION STRATEGIES
 [dbt Materializations](https://docs.getdbt.com/docs/build/materializations) are strategies for persisting dbt models in a warehouse.
 DBT has a number of default materializations and you can also create custom materializations.
+The materialization is defined in the config macro.
 SQL Default Materializations
     - Table
         - model structure is re-calibrated on each run